-We know how to build "smart grid" [1] components that can record energy usage in real time and help consumers better manage their energy usage.
+We know how to build "smart grid" [2] components that can record energy usage in real time and help consumers better manage their energy usage.
 However, this is only the technical foundation.
-Variable energy prices that truly reflect energy scarcity can motivate consumers to shift their loads to minimize cost, and producers to better dispatch their capacities [10].
-This will be critical to the effort to develop a more sustainable energy infrastructure based on increasing proportions of variable-output sources, such as wind and solar energy.
-Unfortunately, serious market breakdowns such as the California energy crisis in 2000 [3] have made policy makers justifiably wary of setting up new retail-level energy markets.
+Energy prices that truly reflect energy scarcity can motivate consumers to shift their loads to minimize cost, and producers to better dispatch their capacities [11].
+There is a significant reservoir of capacity for grid management and balancing among customer populations [15], such as water heaters, electric vehicle batteries, and cold-storage warehouses.
+Effective use of pricing and demand response will be critical to the effort to develop a more sustainable energy infrastructure based on increasing proportions of variable-output sources, such as wind and solar energy.
+Unfortunately, serious market breakdowns such as the California energy crisis in 2000 [4] have made policy makers justifiably wary of setting up new retail-level energy markets.

 The performance of markets depends on economically motivated behavior of the participants, but proposed retail energy markets are too complex for straightforward game-theoretic analysis.
-Agent-based simulation environments have been used to study the operation of wholesale energy markets [13], but these studies are not able to explore the full range of unanticipated self-interested or destructive behaviors of the participants.
+Agent-based simulation environments have been used to study the operation of wholesale energy markets [16], but these studies are not able to explore the full range of unanticipated self-interested or destructive behaviors of the participants.
 Smart grid pilot projects, on the other hand, are limited in their ability to test system dynamics for extreme situations.
 They also lack the competitiveness of open markets, because a single project consortium typically controls and optimizes the interaction of all parts of the pilot regions.
-Therefore, we offer Power TAC, an open, competitive market simulation platform that will address the need for policy guidance based on robust research results on the structure and operation of retail energy markets [11].
+Therefore, we offer Power TAC, an open, competitive market simulation platform that will address the need for policy guidance based on robust research results on the structure and operation of retail energy markets [12].
 These results will help policy makers create institutions that produce the intended incentives for energy producers and consumers.
 They will also help develop and validate intelligent automation technologies that will allow effective management of retail entities in these institutions.

-Organized competitions along with many related computational tools are driving research into a range of interesting and complex domains that are both socially and economically important [2].
-The Power Trading Agent Competition1 is an example of a Trading Agent Competition (TAC)2 applied to energy markets.
-Earlier successful examples of TAC include the Trading Agent Competition for Supply-Chain Management (TAC SCM) [6] and the Trading Agent Competition for Ad Auctions (TAC AA) [9].
+Organized competitions along with many related computational tools are driving research into a range of interesting and complex domains that are both socially and economically important [3].
+The Power Trading Agent Competition is an example of a Trading Agent Competition $(TAC)^2$ applied to energy markets.
+Earlier successful examples of TAC include the Trading Agent Competition for Supply-Chain Management (TAC SCM) [7] and the Trading Agent Competition for Ad Auctions (TAC AA) [10].